Organic textiles

 Maria Zintl

-Policy Officer on Inputs and Organic Textiles
+Senior Policy Officer on Inputs and Organic Textiles

 For the past 20 years, humanity has been producing more and more clothes, with a shorter and shorter life cycle.
 A considerable proportion of them become waste and are not recycled.
 Our planet cannot sustain this in the long-term.
-The current conventional supply chain negatively impacts the environment, especially concerning soil health and GHG emissions; the well-being and health of workers, exposed to chemicals and enduring poor working conditions; and consumers, that are threatened by the prevalence of misleading green claims.

 Worldwide, 21 countries are growing organic cotton, the three main ones are India, China, and Kyrgyzstan.
 According to the 2021 Organic Cotton Market Report, 249,153 tonnes of organic cotton were produced in 2020, a figure that is in constant growth – the production is expected to expand by 48% in 2021.
 As the market develops, organic cotton becomes a more attractive option for farmers.

 IFOAM Organics Europe advocates for the protection of organic textiles under a legal framework, such as the textiles regulation.
 Organic textiles should of course be certified by an accredited and independent certification body.
+Only textiles that are truly sustainable should be labelled as organic.

 IFOAM Organics Europe: